abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

      > The config agent polls Azure for new or updated configurations.

-## Task 3: Validate the FluxConfiguration
+## Task 3: Validate the FluxConfiguration - Read Only

 1. Now, to validate whether the **FluxConfiguration** was successfully created and the **complianceState** is **Compliant**, you have to run the command given below.